intel/ai-containers/workflows/charts/torchserve/README.md

 # TorchServe with Intel Optimizations

-TorchServe on Intel is a performant, flexible and easy to use tool for serving PyTorch models in production.
+TorchServe is a performant, flexible and easy to use tool for serving PyTorch models in production on Intel GPUs.

 For more information about how to use TorchServe with Intel Optimizations, check out the [container documentation](../../../pytorch/serving/README.md).